Ronasunil/student-management-system/README.md

 - Make sure **Node.js** and **npm** are installed.
 - To run with Docker, ensure **Docker Desktop** is installed.

+## ⚡️ Important Notes Before Running

+- Ensure `config.env` exists in the root directory with all necessary variables as specified in `config.env.sample`.
+- Make sure **TypeScript** is installed globally:
+- If not install it using npm i -g typescript

 ### Run Options

 1. **Development:** `npm run start:dev` (uses Nodemon)